radius-project/docs/docs/content/tutorials/new-app/index.md

    rad init
    ```

    When asked if you want to create a new application select "Yes".
 This will create a new file named `app.bicep` in your directory where your application will be defined.
-It will also create `bicepconfig.json` file that will contain the necessary setup to use Radius types with Bicep.
+It will also create a [`bicepconfig.json`]({{< ref "/shared-content/installation/bicepconfig/generate-bicep-config.md" >}}) file that will contain the necessary setup to use Radius types with Bicep.

    {{< alert title="💡 Development Environments" color="info" >}}
    By default `rad init` gets you up and running with a local, development-focused environment where most of the environment configuration is handled for you, including Recipes (_more on that soon_).
 If you would like to fully customize your environment, you can run `rad init --full`